 With AV and vulnerability scanning, Google has multiple layers.
 In addition to that, there’s a company out there called VirusTotal.
 That’s a Google company.
 Their sole reason for existing is to facilitate the identification and addressing of malware and threats.

-Now in that same zero-day attack scenario, there's a new zero-day attack, it attacks a Gmail user in Mumbai.
-Not only can Google protect that one user in Mumbai, they then immediately protect all other 900 million accounts in real time.
+Now, in that same zero-day attack scenario, there’s a new zero-day attack, it attacks a Gmail user in Mumbai.
+Not only can Google protect that one user in Mumbai, they then immediately protect all other accounts in real time.

-This is the speed you have to move that to stay ahead in today's world.
+This is the speed you have to move at to stay ahead in today’s world.

-And Google can actually prevent incidents now before they even happen.
+Google can actually prevent incidents before they even happen now.

 You guys heard about the Heartbleed SSL vulnerability?
 That was a big one last year.
 The POODLE SSL exploit?
 Google discovered all of those.

-So before they were even announced, Google were patched and fixed for those vulnerabilities over their entire platform, network, and user base.
+So, before they were even announced, Google was patched and fixed for those vulnerabilities over their entire platform, network, and user base.

-And this is the only way where you really have a chance to stay ahead when it comes to cloud security.
+This is the only way you really have a chance to stay ahead when it comes to cloud security.